RavKookTorah.org

 • Why does the Torah stress the fact that the daily Tamid offering was performed at Mount Sinai?

-If the Jewish people already adhered to the Torah's precepts, what did the Revelation of the Torah at Mount Sinai accomplish?
+If the Jewish people already adhered to the Torah’s precepts, what did the Torah’s revelation at Mount Sinai accomplish?

 The Concrete Sanctity of Sinai

 At Mount Sinai, the sacred fire was etched in our souls on a practical, tangible level.
-We accepted the commitment to keep the Torah in action and deed - "We will do and we will obey."
+We accepted the commitment to keep the Torah in action and deed: “We will do and we will obey.”
 For this reason, the Torah emphasizes that the Tamid offering was performed at Mount Sinai.
-This daily offering epitomizes the constant, concrete sanctity that was engraved in the very essence of Israel at Sinai.
+The daily offering epitomizes the constant, concrete sanctity that was engraved in the very essence of Israel at Sinai.

-The two images of the Tamid offering — an appeasing-fragrance and a fire-offering — teach that it combines both of these paths of holiness.
+The two characterizations of the Tamid offering — as an “appeasing fragrance” and as a “fire-offering” — indicate that it combines both of these paths of holiness.

 (Adapted from Olat Re'iyah vol. I, pp. 131-132)